©2004-2019 The Protecting Earhart MSS

 a dozen more 'Earhart investigative books' published since 1960.
 In recent decades the Earhart disappearance controversy evolved

-and his Nauticos group, of Richard Gillespie's TIGHAR organization, and of the Amelia Earhart Society's heir-apparent,
+group, of Richard Gillespie's TIGHAR organization, and of the Amelia Earhart Society's heir-apparent, Mike Campbell.

-Mike Campbell.
-Though these three individuals offered vastly differing conclusions in their attempts to account for Amelia's
+The three individuals mentioned above offered vastly differing conclusions to account for Amelia's final fate.

-final fate, almost curiously, they all commonly insisted that Amelia could not possibly have survived after she became a missing
+At the same time, somewhat curiously, they all commonly insisted that Amelia could not possibly have survived very long after

-This is why it is important to recall that there never has been an 'official
+Here, it is important to recall that there never has been an 'official authorized investigation'

 Daughter of the Sky by Paul Briand, 1960 [Duell, Sloan,